Argent77/A7-MagicStore/A7-MagicStore/readme/readme.txt

   Removes all of the services above as well as the options to identify items or steal from the store.

+4. Tweak item charges of the Magic Store (requires main component)

+This optional component allows you to tweak number and type of item charges for the Magic Store of Vergadain.

+The following options are available:
+- Once per day:      The Magic Store can be summoned only once per day.
+- 10 times per day:  The Magic Store can be summoned ten times per day.
+- 10 charges:        The Magic Store can be summoned a total of 10 times before it vanishes forever.
+- 50 charges:        The Magic Store can be summoned a total of 50 times before it vanishes forever.
+- 100 charges:       The Magic Store can be summoned a total of 100 times before it vanishes forever.
+- Unlimited charges: The Magic Store can be summoned without restrictions.

+Note: The Magic Store can be recharged by selling it to a merchant and purchase it back.

 Credits
 ~~~~~~~